ajbajb/ARTTECH3135-fall2018/lessons2018/usingGithub.md

 Resolving deltas:
 ```

-You now have a folder in that directory that is your copy of that repository.
+You now have a folder in that directory that is your local copy of that remote repository.

 __Staging__